org-trello/org-trello.github.io/trello-setup.md

 This command will:

-- ask for an account name (no verification is made about it).
+- ask for an account name which must be your trello login.
+Check https://trello.com/<user-login>. <user-login> is the trello login you must use.

 - open your browser for you to select and copy your *org-trello-consumer-key* (Developer API Keys / key entry) and paste it inside emacs' minibuffer